Basketball court: Center circle

 The only two players permitted to enter this area prior to the tipoff are the players contesting the jump ball (usually but not always centers).
 Both players jump when the referee throws the ball in the air, each attempting to tap the ball into the hands of a player of their own team.

 Three-point line

 The three-point line is the line that separates the two-point area from the three-point area; any shot made beyond this line counts as three points.
 If the shooting player steps on the line, it is counted as two points.
-Any foul made in the act of shooting beyond the three-point line would give the player three free throws if the shot does not go in, and one if it does.
+Any foul made in shooting beyond the three-point line would give the player three free throws if the shot does not go in, and one if it does.

 The distance to the three-point line from the center of the basket varies depending on the level or league, and has changed several times.
 These are the current distances, with the league or level using each distance: